 - Supports weight loss while maintaining a healthy weight

-Since lacto-ovo vegetarian diet includes dairy and eggs, nutrients such as calcium, vitamin B12 and vitamin D can be easily obtained.
-However, those who follows a lacto-ovo vegetarian diet should also ensure that they include the right vegetarian sources such as pulses, soybean, tofu, walnuts etc to obtain the right amounts of nutrients like protein, iron, zinc and omega-3 fatty acids.
+Since lacto-ovo vegetarians eat dairy and eggs, nutrients such as calcium, vitamin B12 and vitamin D can be easily obtained.
+However, those who follows a lacto-ovo vegetarian diet should also ensure that they eat the right vegetarian sources such as pulses, soybean, tofu, walnuts etc to obtain the right amounts of nutrients like protein, iron, zinc and omega-3 fatty acids.

 Lacto-Ovo Vegetarian Diets and Cancer Risk